Wales is a great place for a weekend break and adventurous trips. There are a lot of activities for both adults and children.

 Our accommodation was self-catering in the south of Brecon Beacons.
 You can imagine how staying in the National Park, far from modern life, can be refreshing and relaxing, especially when you have a great view of a lake surrounded by green hills.

 But don’t worry, if staying in the national park is not your thing.
-The town of Merthyr Tydfil has various options in regards to accommodation.
+The town of Merthyr Tydfil has various options in regard to accommodation.

 Indoor Climbing in South Wales